Evolutionary Retrofitting

-In terms of optimization algorithms, \citet{nd1} proposes a method specifically for rank-based criteria. \citet{nd2,nd3} propose to approximate non-differentiable reward functions by differentiable scores. \citet{nd4} focuses on criteria defined on the confusion matrix. \citet{nd5} focuses on a random subspace of a huge parameter space. \citet{nd6} applies the Reinforce~\cite{Williams_92_SimpleStatisticalGradientFollowing} algorithm.
-On the opposite, AfterLearnER is based on generic black-box optimization (\cref{tools}).
+On the other hand, several workarounds have been proposed to handle non-differentiable losses.
+The principle of reward shaping, in various contexts such as non-differentiability or delayed reward, is to modify the loss function, to make it easier to optimize.
+Using approximations or modifications of the real loss is, however, risky, as pointed out by~\cite{rh}: the solution to the reformulated problem might not be a solution for the original problem.
+In terms of optimization algorithms, \citet{nd1} propose a method specific to rank-based criteria. \citet{nd2} and \citet{nd3} propose to approximate non-differentiable loss functions by differentiable ones. \citet{nd4} focuses on criteria defined on the confusion matrix. \citet{nd5} focus on a random subspace of a huge parameter space. \citet{nd6} apply the Reinforce~\cite{Williams_92_SimpleStatisticalGradientFollowing} algorithm.
+Also, in~\cite{TENT2021,stableTTA2023,small6}, differentiable criteria are designed as proxies to the actual target \change{loss} functions, adding one level of approximation to the goal, and hence possibly leading to less accurate solutions.
+On the other hand, AfterLearnER \change{explicitly handles the non-differentiable \al{},} based on generic black-box optimization (\cref{tools}).